 For instance, am I more eco-friendly if I pump 50% fewer toxins into the environment than my equivalent counterpart?

 Am I eco-friendly if I say I am disposable but hide the fact that I don’t decompose?

-Other manufacturers are even worse as they can use the word Eco in their descriptions quite legally.
+Other manufacturers are even worse as they can legally use the word Eco in their descriptions.

-However, Eco can stand for Economy, NOT for Ecology.
+However, Eco can stand for Economy, NOT Ecology.
 An example would be Eco Washing Up Liquid!

 With this in mind, always check labels and the understanding of people when you hear the term Eco-Friendly.

 Similar to eco-friendly in that all is not what it seems.